molgenis/molgenis/docs/developer_documentation/ref-permissions-api.md

 ### Creating a new resource type in the system (Row level securing an entity)

-Warning: this will not create ACL's for already existing resources of this type.
-You can use the endpoint in the next section 'Creating a new access control list for a resource' to create ACL's for these resources.
+This will create a new type in the system and add access control lists for all existing rows.
+This enables row level security.
+Please keep in mind that all existing rows will get the current user as owner.

 ##### Endpoint
 ```